VMs in Compute Cloud

 Note

 Empty disks do not have a file system.
-If you attach an empty disk, partition and mount it manually.
-Alternatively, instead of attaching an empty disk, you can create a snapshot of the boot disk and create a VM based on such a snapshot.
+If you are attaching an empty disk, partition and mount it manually.
+Alternatively, rather than attaching an empty disk, you can create a snapshot of the boot disk and use it to create a VM.

 You can attach and detach additional disks even after you created the VM.